Therapists in Sanders County, MT

 I'm glad to have you visit my page.
 My philosophy is to meet each person where they are and to provide support in navigating their journey.
 I work from the understanding our early attachment experiences impact us throughout our life journey.
 Working with anxiety disorders, PTSD and trauma is my passion.
 I have a holistic approach and look at all the areas of a person's life (such as medical needs, finances and other environmental factors) in determining how to best support them.
 I am evidence-based and utilize research and ongoing training to shape my practice.

 Hi!
-My services include telehealth individual counseling, couple's counseling and Clinical Supervision, in both Montana and Idaho.
+My services include telehealth individual counseling for women 18 years and up and clinical supervision, in both Montana and Idaho.
 We all live with patterns and behaviors that stem from years and years of life experiences, some healthy and some not so healthy.
 These patterns can affect present day functioning within your personal, professional and relational life.
 You may have anxiety, the need to control, choose friends or partners that do not serve you, as just a few examples.
 If you are looking for a happier, healthier and more empowered life, I would love to work with you.

 Hi!
-My services include telehealth individual counseling, couple's counseling and Clinical Supervision, in both Montana and Idaho.
+My services include telehealth individual counseling for women 18 years and up and clinical supervision, in both Montana and Idaho.
 We all live with patterns and behaviors that stem from years and years of life experiences, some healthy and some not so healthy.
 These patterns can affect present day functioning within your personal, professional and relational life.
 You may have anxiety, the need to control, choose friends or partners that do not serve you, as just a few examples.
 If you are looking for a happier, healthier and more empowered life, I would love to work with you.

 Every one of us is unique and knowing that, I practice from an individualized and holistic point of view.
 I am also a trained herbalist and have seen clients in that capacity since 2019.
 I believe my training in that realm allows for a more enriched and informed view of healing and recovery.
 My ideal client is someone who knows the potential to be the best version of themselves is there, but they may be just stuck in a patten of addictive cycles.
 They are open to sharing, willing to put in the work and try new things.
 I look at your diet, lifestyle, life experiences, family history and more to create a personalized plan.